Dr. Todd Olsen | Head Coach

 Matt Newton | Assistant Coach

-The head girls' soccer coach at Jefferson Forest High School in nearby Forest since 2015, Newton has taken the Cavaliers to the VHSL Group 4A tournament each of the past two seasons and led JF to the state title in 2017.
-He earned 4A coach of the year honors in that season.
+The head girls' soccer coach at Jefferson Forest High School in nearby Forest since 2015, Newton continually maintains a top 16 program in Virginia 4A soccer.
+There he has helped the Cavaliers win numerous District and Regional titles.
+Regularly earning state tournament births, Newton led JF to a Virginia state title in 2017.
+He was selected as the State Coach of the Year for 4A in that season.
 He's been on the staff at Jefferson Forest since 2010.

-Newton is a 2011 graduate of Liberty University and earned his master's degree from that institution in 2015 and has since served as an adjunct instructor in Liberty's College of General Studies.
-He has worked in information technology and faculty support in the Lynchburg area.
-The Roanoke native earned his master's in education from Lynchburg in 2021.
+Newton graduated from Liberty University with a bachelor's degree in Religion specializing in Youth Ministries in 2011 and a masters degree in Pastoral Counseling in 2015.
+Previously serving as an adjunct instructor in Liberty's College of General Studies and in information technology and faculty support in the Lynchburg area, Newton earned his masters of Education in Curriculum and Instruction from Lynchburg in 2021.

 Tanner Olsen | Assistant Coach